gazebosim/docs/ros_installation.md

 # Installing Gazebo with ROS

 This document provides guidance on using different versions of ROS in combination with different versions of Gazebo.
-We recommended to read it before installing [ros_gz](https://github.com/gazebosim/ros_gz).
+We recommend reading it before installing [ros_gz](https://github.com/gazebosim/ros_gz).

 # Picking the "Correct" Versions of ROS & Gazebo